rutger-speksnijder/restphp/README.md

 ```sh
 composer require rutger/restphp dev-master
 ```
 Or you can download the library from github.
+Make sure to also download the SimpleRoute and OAuth2 package.

 ## Configuration
 Before you start using RestPHP change the default config.php file located in the library's folder.